chhotavakeel/updatedsite/_notes/Public/beer-wars.md

 in fact, you don't even need to start your own chain for this - you can just buy one off the market. or can you? things like pub chains exist at the lowest end of the liquidity spectrum, which is probably why you can't walk into a bar and buy it outright.

-the delhi high court [sort](https://delhihighcourt.nic.in/app/showlogo/1761044929_ca132dea8300eafe_jis_4432025.pdf/2025) of agrees? it recently stopped a craft brewery's investors from creating any third-party interests in the shares of a pub chain that were pledged to them.
+the delhi high court [sort](https://delhihighcourt.nic.in/app/showlogo/1761044929_ca132dea8300eafe_jis_4432025.pdf/2025) of agrees? it recently stopped a craft brewery's investors from selling the shares of a pub chain that were pledged to them.

 now, court orders preventing parties from enforcing their interests against you require: <br>
 (i) a *prima facie* case, i.e., that the other party likely lacks legal basis to proceed against you[^1]; <br>